Information on anti-social behaviour (ASB), and how you can report it

 To report anti-social behaviour you'll need to know:

-- the perpetrators details
+- the perpetrators details (if known)

 - the type of behaviour and how long it's been going on